mrjarvis698/aosp_repos_cloner/README.md

 Copy Paste below in Linux Terminal (ubuntu distro):
 `sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-key C99B11DEB97541F0 && sudo apt-add-repository https://cli.github.com/packages && sudo apt update && sudo apt install gh -y`

+## gh Authentication
+Copy Paste: `gh auth login --web`: this will generate 8-digit Code used for authentication.

+Now Press Enter to open a link in browser/copy link paste in your local pc for authentication.

+Now Github link asks for 8-digit code generated in terminal.

+Enter 8-digit code and proceed further, now give Permissions to authenticate.

+Now it will echo a terminal msg:

+`✓ Authentication complete.
+Press Enter to continue...` press enter,

+`✓ Logged in as "Your Github Username"` and Done